MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-line-to-s2cells-function.md

 ## Returns

 Array of S2 cell token strings that cover a line or a multiline.
-If radius is set to a positive value, then the covering will be, in addition to input shape, of all points within the radius of the input geometry.
-If line, level, radius is invalid, or the cell count exceeds the limit, the query will produce a null result.
+If the radius is set to a positive value, then the covering will be of both input shape and all points within the radius of the input geometry.

+If any of the following:  line, level, radius is invalid, or the cell count exceeds the limit, the query will produce a null result.

 > [!NOTE]
 >